 Cost of Medicare Advantage SNP

-How to Appeal a Special Needs Plan Disenrollment Notice
+How Do You Appeal a Special Needs Plan Disenrollment Notice?

 Before filing an appeal:

-- Beneficiaries receiving care in a skilled nursing facility, home health agency, or comprehensive outpatient rehabilitation center, you have the right to a ‘fast-track’ appeal.
+- Beneficiaries receiving care in a skilled nursing facility, home health agency, or comprehensive outpatient rehabilitation center have the right to a fast-track appeal.

-Special plans are not offered everywhere across the country.
-Check your service area for plan options or talk to one of our Medicare agents today by calling the number above or filling out our online rate form.
+Special Needs Plans are not offered everywhere.
+Check your service area for plan options or talk to one of our Medicare agents today by calling the number above.
+If you're not able to call now, fill out our online rate form.

-We can help find the right Medicare plan for you.
-For eligible beneficiaries, Special Needs Plans may free up some of your monthly expenses.
+We can help find the right Medicare plan for your needs.
+For eligible beneficiaries, Special Needs Plans may free up some monthly expenses.